Duke-LeTran/ubuntu_setup/notes_python/pyenv_debian-bookworm-12_python.md

 Alternatively, you can just activate that any specific version of python on the fly with no consequences, within only the scope of your shell.

-No `.python-version` will be generated, but it will temporarily set $PYENV_VERSION
+No `.python-version` will be generated, but it will temporarily set $PYENV_VERSION.

 ```
 > echo $PYENV_VERSION